Steven090807/Speed-AI-Terminal/README.md

-# Speed-AI-Terminal
+# Speed.AI Terminal &nbsp;&nbsp;(🎓 School Project)

-<h3>🚀 Getting Started To enjoy the full interactive experience of SPEED.AI, follow these steps:</h3>
+<h3>🚀 Getting Started To enjoy the full interactive experience of SPEED.AI, follow these three steps:</h3>

 1. Prerequisites<br>
 Ensure you have Python 3.x and Pandas installed.
 You can install the required library using: